-Section 80E of the Income Tax Act
+Section 80E of Income Tax

-Section 80E of the Income Tax Act
+Section 80E of Income Tax

-Section 80E of Income Tax Act - Deduction on Interest on Education Loan
+Section 80E - Deduction on Interest on Education Loan

 Eligibility for Deduction Under Section 80E of Income Tax Act

-Nature of the Loan: The loan should be taken from a financial institution or any approved charitable institution.
+The loan should be taken from a financial institution or any approved charitable institution.
 Loans from relatives or friends do not qualify for this deduction.

-Purpose of the Loan: The loan must be taken to pursue higher education.
+The loan must be taken to pursue higher education.
 This includes vocational courses and studies pursued after passing the Senior Secondary Examination or its equivalent from any school, board, or university recognised by the central government or state government, local authority, or any other educational authority authorised by the government to do so.

 Amount of Deduction Under Section 80E of Income Tax Act